 Below are some of the best foods that you should include in your diet to provide your body with all the necessary nutrients needed for a strong immune system.

-1. Red peppers – they are an excellent alternative source of vitamin C and one of the best vitamin C- rich source for fighting colds.
-The powerful effect of vitamin C comes from bioflavinoids that help your body produce white blood cells that cleanse your cells and tissues of toxins.
-Red pepper, also is full of beta carotene and antioxidants that support your immune system, helps build healthy mucus membrane tissue that defends against viruses and bacteria.
+They are an excellent alternative source of vitamin C and one of the best vitamin C- rich source for fighting colds.
+The powerful effect of vitamin C comes from bioflavonoids that help your body produce white blood cells that cleanse your cells and tissues of toxins.
+Red pepper also is full of beta carotene and antioxidants that support your immune system helps build healthy mucus membrane tissue that defends against viruses and bacteria.
 The amount of vitamin C is greater than that in citrus.
 Besides vitamin C, beta carotene and antioxidants, red pepper also contains a number of other essential and beneficial nutrients for the body and maintaining a healthy immune system.
 These are sodium, iron and vitamins A, E, B1, B2, B6, zinc, and fiber.
 Red peppers can be consumed both raw and cooked.
 And the good thing is that frying and roasting preserve the nutrient content of red peppers.

 But in case you are like me and don’t like the smell of garlic, there is another way to increase your garlic intake – by taking a supplement.
 Garlic supplements can found in different types – powdered garlic, garlic extract and garlic oil.
 Supplement doses range from 600 to 1,200 mg per day, so be careful and stick to the recommendations.

-4. Turmeric – this yellow spice is used for cooking, as a dye but also it is present in some alternative medicines.
-Turmeric has many benefits: improve the immune response, support immune system, improving liver function, assists weight loss and prevents obesity, regulates cholesterol and enhances brain function.
+This yellow spice is used for cooking, as a dye but also it is present in some alternative medicines.
+Turmeric has many benefits: improve the immune response, support the immune system, improving liver function, assists weight loss and prevents obesity, regulates cholesterol and enhances brain function.
 Also, it has anti-inflammatory and antiviral properties and helps to fight the cold and flu.
 The main active ingredient in turmeric is curcumin, which gives all the powerful therapeutic properties.

 You can add turmeric in your milk, salad, soup, smoothie or you can make turmeric tea.
-If you’re cooking with turmeric will be good to mix it with black pepper or oil, as this increase the bio availability of curcumin.
+If you’re cooking with turmeric will be good to mix it with black pepper or oil, as this increases the bioavailability of curcumin.
 One of the best ways to eat turmeric is with some fat, plenty of black pepper and curry powder.
 You can find turmeric in various types – raw turmeric, powder, supplements and essential oil.

-5. Ginger – it contains many important vitamins and minerals, and therapeutic compounds like gingerol, shogaol, paradol and zingerone, and have antioxidant, anti-inflammatory and antibacterial properties that has been linked to many unique health benefits.
+It contains many important vitamins and minerals, and therapeutic compounds like gingerol, shogaol, paradol and zingerone, and have antioxidant, anti-inflammatory and antibacterial properties that have been linked to many unique health benefits.
 Ginger can help prevent nausea, fights fungal infections, protects against stomach ulcers, regulates blood sugar, blocks bacterial infections, promotes proper digestion, eases inflammation, lowers cholesterol levels, improves brain function, prevent the accumulation of toxins, it’s able to cleanse the lymphatic system, enhancing weight loss and strengthens the immune system, prevents the symptoms of cold and flu and helps for quicker healing.
 You can find ginger in fresh, ground or capsule form and also as an essential oil.

 Ginger is my favorite immune booster.
 Every time I catch a cold or flu it helps me get healed quickly.
 I usually use it in two ways.
 I add it cut into small pieces in chamomile tea (sometimes with honey and lemon).
 Also, if I catch a cold or flu, I eat two tablespoons shredded ginger with walnuts, honey and lemon every morning (this is extremely efficient combination).

-6. Citrus fruits – they are an excellent source of vitamin C, which is essential for good health, helps body fight off infections, improve the function of immune system and may reduce the common cold symptoms.
+They are an excellent source of vitamin C, which is essential for good health, helps the body fight off infections, improves the function of the immune system and may reduce the common cold symptoms.
 The amount of vitamin C in citrus is enviably high.
 Because vitamin C can’t be stored by your body, you need to incorporate foods that are rich in vitamin C every day.
 Oranges, mandarins, lemons or grapefruit – all are good choices.
-Also, here I will mention kiwis and pineapple, which are really good source of vitamin C too, even if they are not citrus.
+Also, here I will mention kiwis and pineapple, which are a really good source of vitamin C too, even if they are not citrus.